ibm-messaging/jmstestp/README.md

 # jmstestp
-Environment for creating a docker image running JMS performance tests for Persistent and Non Persistent messaging.
+Environment for creating a container image running JMS performance tests for Persistent and Non Persistent messaging.

-This repository contains a set of files to help create a Docker image containing the JMSPerfHarness jar, IBM's Java 1.8 and a set of scripts to run an inital set of performance tests.
+This repository contains a set of files to help create a container image containing the JMSPerfHarness jar, IBM's Java 1.8 and a set of scripts to run an inital set of performance tests.

 The C version of this testharness using MQI interfaces is available here: https://github.com/ibm-messaging/cphtestp

 ## Pre-requisites
-You will need to separately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your docker image:
+You will need to separately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your container image:
 * /lap/
 *  mqlicense.sh
 *  ibmmq-client_9.x.x.x_amd64.deb